Hardo Aasmäe

-Hardo Aasmäe (11 February 1951 – 2 December 2014) was an Estonian geographer, entrepreneur and politician.
+Hardo Aasmäe (11 February 1951 – 29 December 2014) was an Estonian geographer, entrepreneur and politician.

-He was active in the Estonian People's Front, and was the first post-Soviet mayor of Tallinn, from 1990 to 1992.
+He was active in the Estonian People's Front, and he was the first post-Soviet mayor of Tallinn, from 1990 to 1992.

-He was for many years the editor-in-chief of the Estonian Encyclopaedia.
+For many years, Aasmäe was the editor-in-chief of Estonian Encyclopedia.
 Aasmäe produced many radio shows and was a member of Tarkade klubi, an Estonian question-and-answer radio programme, for many years.

-He was a member of Club of Rome Estonian section.
+He was a member of the Estonian section of the Club of Rome.

 Death

-On 2 December 2014, Aasmäe died following an accidental fall down a staircase from the third floor of his office at the Estonian Encyclopedia publishing house in Tallinn.
+On 29 December 2014, Aasmäe died following an accidental fall down a staircase from the third floor of his office at the Estonian Encyclopedia publishing house in Tallinn.